bznick98/bznick98.github.io/_projects/2023-05-17-Bilateral-Neural-Operators.md

   </center>
 </figure>

-To ameliorate this problem, we consider  to replace each neural operator with a modified lightweight [**HDRNet**](#HDRNetTag).
+To ameliorate this problem, we consider replacing each neural operator with a modified lightweight [**HDRNet**](#HDRNetTag).
 This method avoided processing the full-res image "in network".
 Instead, it process a greatly down-sampled image and only process full-res image when applying the color transformation, which is a relatively low-cost and less-dependent on input resolution.

 The **proposed method** combines the both benefits of HDRNet and Neural Operator.
 For each of the neural operator in the original architecture, I replaced it with a simplified HDRNet, which learns a affine color transformation bilateral grid.
 Therefore, the high-res inputs will not involve with network inference anymore, but only used in the **slice** step.
+A detailed model architecture description can be found [here](#model-architecture).

 <figure style="width:90%">
   <img src="/images/bno/bilateral_ops_arch.jpg" alt="bilteral neural op arch"/>